Probate Q&A Series

 Here’s why real estate appears in Part Two and how it can help pay the decedent’s debts:

 1. Legal requirement: North Carolina law requires the representative to list all lands, life estates, mineral rights, and other real property interests separately.
-This clear division ensures transparency about what property can support creditor claims once personal assets run out.
+This clear division ensures transparency about what property may be subject to creditor claims if personal assets are insufficient.

 2. Creditor protection: Creditors may first look to cash, bank accounts, and tangible assets.
-If those fall short, they have a right to seek payment from real estate owned by the estate.
+If those fall short, estate real property may be used to pay debts through the statutory process.
 By listing value and encumbrances—such as mortgages or liens—the inventory lets creditors assess potential recovery.

 3. Filing an order to sell: If costs, taxes, and debts exceed available liquid assets, the personal representative can petition the court under G.S.
-28A-15-2 for authority to sell estate land.
-Sale proceeds go into the estate’s general fund to satisfy debts, administrative expenses, and allowances.
+28A-15-1 for authority to sell estate land to make assets to pay debts and claims.
+Sale proceeds go into the estate to satisfy debts, administrative expenses, and allowances as provided by law.

 4. Ensuring fair distribution: An accurate Part Two helps the court and beneficiaries see what remains once debts and claims clear.
-It supports proper family allowances, homestead allowances, and distributions to heirs or devisees.
+It supports proper administration and distributions to heirs or devisees.

 Key Points to Remember

-• Inventory deadline: File the full inventory, including real estate, within 90 days after appointment of the personal representative (G.S.
-28A-14-3).
+• Inventory deadline: File the full inventory, including real estate, within 3 months after qualification of the personal representative (G.S.
+28A-14-1).

 • Valuation: List real estate at fair market value on the date of death.